USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     Uncomment to build a Makefile to compile the executable.
 Comment out to both create a Makefile and compile.

 -   `set build_parallel_io`
-     Uncomment to build CMAQ with true parallel I/O feature (requires ioapi3.2 and pnetcdf)
+     Uncomment to build CMAQ with true parallel I/O feature (requires ioapi3.2 and pnetcdf).

 -   `set build_twoway`
-    Uncomment to build WRF-CMAQ twoway - this cannot be set for stand-alone CMAQ
+    Uncomment to build WRF-CMAQ twoway – this cannot be set for stand-alone CMAQ.

 -   `set potvortO3`
-    Uncomment to build CMAQ with potential vorticity free-troposphere O3 scaling
+    Uncomment to build CMAQ with potential vorticity free-troposphere O3 scaling.

 The following configuration settings may have multiple options.
 Select one option in the CCTM build script.

 -   `ModDriver: [default: driver/wrf]`
     The CCTM generalized -coordinate driver module.
     - `driver/wrf`
-    use WRF-based scheme for mass-conserving advection; select this option when using WRF meteorology
+    Use WRF-based scheme for mass-conserving advection; select this option when using WRF meteorology.
     - `driver/yamo`
-    use Yamartino scheme for mass-conserving advection
+    Use Yamartino scheme for mass-conserving advection.

 -   `ModGrid: [default: Cartesian]`
     The CCTM model grid configuration module.
 Currently only Cartesian coordinates are supported by CMAQ.
 Do not change this module setting.